0

 How High?
 10th floor

-What to expect: With a window that stretches the length of the restaurant, Min Jiang has incredible views right across Kensington Gardens.
+What to expect: With a window that stretches the length of the restaurant, Min Jiang has incredible views right across Kensington Gardens and its Round Pond and yes that is the BT Tower in the background.
 The food at this Chinese restaurant is always on point, particularly the Peking Duck.
 If you like your sake, it's well worth popping along to one of their regular sake-pairing dinners.

 Book Min Jiang